oracle/fmw-kubernetes/docs-source/content/oig/configure-ingress/ingress-nginx-setup-for-oig-domain-setup-on-K8S-ssl.md

 ---
 title: "b.
 Using an Ingress with NGINX (SSL)"
-description: "Steps to set up an Ingress for NGINX to direct traffic to the OIG domain (SSL)."
+description: "Steps to set up an Ingress for NGINX to direct traffic to the OIG domain using SSL."
 ---

 ### Setting up an ingress for NGINX for the OIG domain on Kubernetes